simerplaha/Actor/README.md

 This is a small type-safe `Actor` class that implements most commonly used Actor APIs including ask (`?`) which returns a typed `Future[R]`.

-Create `WiredActor` where no `case class` messages are required and functions can be submitted as messages.
+Create `WiredActor` where `Actor`s can be created from any `class` or `object` instance.
+`WiredActor` allow for direct invocation of functions without needing to create custom messages.

 # Setup
 ```scala